TomSygiel/lejt_project/GUIDELINES.md

 PHP & HTML
 Use snake_case for classnames
-No ending PHP-tag in files that contains only PHP Single line comment with //, multiline with /**/
+Single line comment with //, multiline with /**/
+HTML comments <!-- COMMENT -->
-Use echo for inline php
+Use <?= for inline php
 Use curlybrackets for control structures
+Use include for all includes, exept for database connection and head where we will use require Where possible, php should be included in HTML

 Files and folders
-Only small letters for all files except files that contain classes (Auth.php/Comments.php) Only small letters for all foldersfolders
+Only small letters for all files except files that contain classes (Auth.php/Comments.php) Only small letters for all folders
-Files that are sentances should be separated by hypens (database-connection.php)
+Files that are sentances should be separated by underscore (database_connection.php)

 Database
 Only small letters in table and column names